Food Prices and Spending

 For a typical dollar spent in 2022 by U.S. consumers on domestically produced food, including both grocery store and eating-out purchases, 34.1 cents went to foodservice establishments such as restaurants and other eating-out places.
 For the remainder of the food dollar, retail trade (12.4 cents) decreased to its lowest share since 1995 and wholesale trade (10.7 cents) decreased to its lowest share since 2011.
 Food processing (14.4 cents) also decreased to its lowest share since at least 1993, the first year recorded in the series.

 Corn, wheat, and soybeans are the top three U.S. field crops and comprise the majority of field crop inputs to the U.S. food supply.
 The average farm price of these crops, weighted by total production, regularly rises or falls by more than 10 percent from one year to the next.
 However, these price swings have relatively small impacts on food prices.
-In 2022, the production-weighted price of these crops increased by 83 percent, while food prices increased by 10 percent.
-Intermediate foods and feeds price fluctuations generally range between swings in field crop and food prices.
+In 2023, the production-weighted price of these crops fell by 12.1 percent, while food prices increased by 5.8 percent.
+Intermediate foods and feeds price fluctuations generally fall between swings in field crop and food prices.

 Food and fuel prices are typically more volatile than other consumer spending categories, but the price swings differ in size.
 Over the past two decades, motor fuel prices often experienced double-digit annual price swings, and the average annual change in food prices (3.0 percent) was lower than household energy (3.3 percent) and motor fuel prices (5.9 percent).
 In 2023, food prices grew by 5.8 percent, while household energy prices increased by 1.6 percent and motor fuel prices declined by 10.6 percent following relatively large increases for each of these categories in 2022.